Pylons/pyramid/docs/narr/views.rst

        def amethod(self):
            return Response('hello')

-.. note:: The ability to use the ``bfg_view`` decorator as a method
+.. note:: The ability to use the :class:`repoze.bfg.view.bfg_view`
-          decorator is new in :mod:`repoze.bfg` version 1.1.
+          decorator as a method decorator is new in :mod:`repoze.bfg` version 1.1.
 Previously it could only be used as a class or function decorator.

 View Configuration Using the ``add_view`` Method of a Configurator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the ``add_view`` method of a :term:`Configurator` object within
+See the :meth:`repoze.bfg.configuration.Configurator.add_view` method
-:ref:`configuration_module` for the arguments to configure a view
+within :ref:`configuration_module` for the arguments to configure a
-imperatively.
+view imperatively.

 .. _view_lookup_ordering: